3,200,000 Books Are In Print in the U.S. 2000

 "Highly durable over long periods of time."

-The Digital Preservation Coalition was established in Heslington, York, United Kingdom "to foster join action to address the urgent challenges of securing the preservation of digital resources in the UK and to work with others internationally to secure our global digital memory and knowledge base."
+In January 2001 the Digital Preservation Coalition was established in Heslington, York, United Kingdom "to foster join action to address the urgent challenges of securing the preservation of digital resources in the UK and to work with others internationally to secure our global digital memory and knowledge base."

-The Consultative Committee for Space Data Systems (CCSDS), Washington, D.C., issued Reference Model for an Open Archival Information System (OAIS).
+In January 2001 The Consultative Committee for Space Data Systems (CCSDS), Washington, D.C., issued Reference Model for an Open Archival Information System (OAIS).

 "An OAIS is an archive, consisting of an organization of people and systems, that has accepted the responsibility to preserve information and make it available for a Designated Community.
 It meets a set of such responsibilities as defined in this document and this allows an OAIS archive to be distinguished from other uses of the term ‘archive’.
 The model provides a framework for the understanding and increased awareness of archival concepts needed for long-term digital information preservation and access, and for describing and comparing architectures and operations of existing and future archives.
 It also guides the identification and production of OAIS related standards."
 ISO Number : 1472